 The intent of the Innovation Component is to increase learning to all counties in the State of California about the best ways to provide mental health services.
 Innovation Projects test a new strategy to either increase access to underserved groups, to increase the quality of services, to promote interagency collaboration, and/or to increase access to services.
 Mendocino County works with MHSA stakeholders to identify and prioritize learning projects, and to develop the projects to meet Mental Health Services Oversight and Accountability Commission (MHSOAC) standards for Innovative Projects.
 The approval of Mendocino County's first Innovation Project was approved by the MHSOAC in October, 2017.
-During this FY 18-19, Mendocino County MHSA team will begin development on a second and third Innovation project and will propose plans for spending reverted Innovation funds.
+During this Fiscal Year 19-20, Mendocino County MHSA team will continue development on our second and third Innovation projects and will propose plans for spending reverted Innovation funds.
+Reversion funds will be spent on any approved Innovation plans in the event that projects 2 and or 3 are not approved during this fiscal year.